NASA’s research spacecraft Juno on its mission to Jupiter broke a Guinness World Record: it became the fastest craft ever!

 Before NASA’s spacecraft Juno fired its engine on July 4 to slow it and place it in Jupiter’s orbit, the probe was zipping through space at a speed so fast it’s hard to comprehend.
 And now, Guinness World Records has announced that the basketball court-sized spacecraft is a record-holder: it’s the fastest spacecraft ever.

-It was traveling at a mind-boggling 165,000 miles per hour (measured relative to Earth) prior to a 35-minute engine burn, which slowed the craft down by 1,212 mph.
+It was traveling at a mind-boggling 165,000 miles per hour (measured relative to Earth) before a 35-minute engine burn, which slowed the craft down by 1,212 mph.
 Guinness World Records said that the record Juno shattered was first set four decades ago by a craft called Helios 1.

 Trajectory And Distance